 Solving MRI & Imaging Suite Challenges Since 1982

-Since MRI hit the market, PDC has focused on creating solutions to meet the imaging market’s needs.
-In the 80’s, we developed superior MRI RF Shielding and the Cassette® to speed MRI to market.
+Since MRI hit the market, PDC has specialized in creating solutions to meet the MRI & imaging market’s needs.
+In the 80’s, we developed lightweight, flexible MRI RF Shielding and the Cassette® to speed MRI to market.
 In 2011, we created the Caring MR Suite® to improve the total imaging experience and outcomes.
-Today, new solutions, including UV-C LED Bore Sanitization technology, are designed to help you meet the challenges of today.
+Today, new solutions, including UV-C LED Bore Sanitization technology, are designed to help you meet the challenges of today & tomorrow.
 And nearly 40 years later, we're still just getting started.

 MRI RF ShieldingMR vendor certified solutions to meet all of your MRI RF Shielding needs, including shielding, doors, windows and waveguides.